-This is one who practices serpent-charming (Ps.
-58:5; Jer.
-8:17; Eccl.
-10:11)
+This is one who practices snake-charming (Psalm 58:5; Jeremiah 8:17; Eccl.
+10:11).

 It was an early and universal opinion that the most venomous reptiles could be made harmless by certain charms or by sweet sounds.
 It is well known that there are jugglers in India and in other Eastern lands who practise this art at the present day.